 Home to an astounding number of legendary composers—from Haydn, Mozart, and Beethoven to Brahms, Mahler, and Schoenberg—Vienna maintains an incredible richness of musical culture to this day.
 The world-renowned Vienna Philharmonic Orchestra, the Musikverein, and the Staatsoper are just a few of the many leading institutions that help make Vienna a true “city of music”—and make it the perfect location for an engaging study of Music History and Performance.

-Organized in conjunction with the Vienna European Society & Culture Program, the IES Abroad Vienna Music Program is ideal for students majoring or minoring in Music, and offers you the opportunity to participate in a wide selection of courses focusing on Music and European Culture and Society.
+The IES Abroad Vienna Music Program is ideal for students majoring or minoring in Music, and offers you the opportunity to participate in a wide selection of courses focusing on Music and European culture and society.
+The program is organized in conjunction with the Vienna European Society & Culture Program.

 You select your courses from English- and German-taught options in the following areas:

-If you have advanced German skills, you can also enroll in courses at the Universität Wien and the Universität für Musik und darstellende Kunst, where you can experience the Austrian educational system first-hand.
-You also have the option to participate in an internship in Music Research, Arts & Culture, Business, or Public Service, to gain field experience in Music Education, and to participate in exciting field trips and cultural excursions organized through IES Abroad.
+If you have advanced German language skills, you can also enroll in courses at the Universität Wien where you can experience the Austrian educational system first-hand.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

-For students taking one or more course at a partner university
+For students taking one or more courses at the University of Vienna

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 We offer unique courses that explore Austrian History, Culture, Art, and many other topics through an in-depth and hands-on approach.
 Our world-class professors, as well as course options at prestigious local universities, enhance your academic experience and provide you with new perspectives each day both in and out of class.